Undergraduate Academic Catalog

 The Academic Catalog is intended to provide general information about the University of New Hampshire and program requirements.
 It is accurate at the time of publishing.
 The University reserves the right to change, modify, or correct any information contained herein without prior notice, at any time.

-Degree and program requirements in the 2023/2024 Academic Catalog apply to students who enter the University between July 1, 2023 and June 30, 2024.
+Degree, program requirements, and policies in the 2026/2027 Academic Catalog apply to students who enter the University between July 1, 2026 through June 30, 2027.

 About the Catalog